fbpx

 Some people experience long-term or chronic depression that requires treatment.
 For about one-third of individuals with depression, front-line treatments are not effective; this is known as treatment-resistant depression.
 Contrary to what the name implies, there are many treatment options for individuals with treatment-resistant depression.
 At Bespoke Treatment, our personalized mental health plans are effective for over 92% of our patients.

-What are types of Depression?
+What are Types of Depression?

 Depression is largely characterized by intense feelings of sadness or hopelessness, as well as anhedonia, or a loss of pleasure or interest in activities that typically bring joy.
 The disorder also causes many other symptoms that can disrupt your health and quality of life.
 Some common symptoms or signs of depression include: